Zakinator123/name-game-api/README.md

 <h5 style="text-align: center"> https://api.the-name-game.com </h4>

-The Name Game API is a simple RESTful JSON API that can be used together with any simple client (e.g. a mobile app, or web app) to build a full game .
+The Name Game API is a simple RESTful JSON API that can be used together with any simple client (e.g. a mobile app, or web app) to build a full game.
 The API manages user authentication/sessions, game question formulation based on game modes, answer submission handling, user game session statistics tracking, and more.

 The API has 6 endpoints, each of which have their inputs/outputs documented thoroughly in [main.py](https://github.com/Zakinator123/name-game/blob/master/app/main.py):